stripe/example-terminal-backend/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

-_Note: you may need to connect your Heroku account to GitHub for this to work_
+_Note: you may need to connect your Heroku account to GitHub for this to work._

 Then, set the "Backend URL" in our example apps to the URL of your Heroku app.